 The computer systems and network infrastructure we use could be vulnerable to hardware and cyber security issues.
 Our operations are dependent upon our ability to protect our computer equipment against damage from fire, power loss, telecommunications failure or a similar catastrophic event.
 We could also experience a breach by intentional or negligent conduct on the part of employees or other internal sources.
 Any damage or failure that causes an interruption in our operations could have an adverse effect on our financial condition and results of operations.
 In addition, our operations are dependent upon our ability to protect the computer systems and network infrastructure utilized by us, including our Internet banking activities, against damage from physical break-ins, cyber security breaches and other disruptive problems caused by the Internet or other users.
 Such computer break-ins and other disruptions would jeopardize the security of information stored in and transmitted through our computer systems and network infrastructure, which may result in significant liability, damage our reputation and inhibit the use of our Internet banking services by current and potential customers.
 We regularly add additional security measures to our computer systems and network infrastructure to mitigate the possibility of cyber security breaches, including firewalls and penetration testing.
-However, it is difficult or impossible to defend against every risk being posed by changing technologies as well as criminal intent on committing cyber-crime.
+However, it is difficult or impossible to defend against every risk being posed by changing technologies as well as criminal intent on committing cybercrime.
 Increasing sophistication of cyber criminals and terrorists make keeping up with new threats difficult and could result in a breach.
 Controls employed by our information technology department and cloud vendors could prove inadequate.
-A breach of our security that results in unauthorized access to our data could expose us to a disruption or challenges relating to our daily operations, as well as to data loss, litigation, damages, fines and penalties, significant increases in complia
+A breach of our security that results in unauthorized access to our data could expose us to a disruption or challenges relating to our daily operations, as well as to data loss, litigation, damages, fines and penalties, significant increases in compliance costs and reputational damage, any of which could have an adverse effect on our business, financial condition and results of operations.